storyblok/storyblok-gridsome-boilerplate/README.md

 # Storyblok boilerplate for Gridsome

-This a boilerplate to use in [Gridsome](https://gridsome.org/) project integrated with [Storyblok](https://www.storyblok.com/) by using the [gridsome-souce-plugin](https://github.com/storyblok/gridsome-source-storyblok)
+This a boilerplate to create a [Gridsome](https://gridsome.org/) project with [Storyblok](https://www.storyblok.com/) by using the plugin [gridsome-source-storyblok](https://github.com/storyblok/gridsome-source-storyblok).

 ## Usage